Home Children

-Home Children was the child migration scheme founded by Annie MacPherson in 1869, under which more than 100,000 children were sent from the United Kingdom to Australia, Canada, New Zealand, and South Africa.
-The programme was largely discontinued in the 1930s, but not entirely terminated until the 1970s.
+Home Children was the child migration scheme founded in Canada by Maria Rye and Annie MacPherson in 1869 and then supported by both governments, under which more than 100,000 children were sent from the United Kingdom to Canada, Australia, New Zealand, Rhodesia and South Africa.
+The programme was largely discontinued in Canada in the 1930s but not entirely terminated in Australia until the 1970s.

-Later research, beginning in the 1980s, exposed abuse and hardships of the relocated children.
+Research beginning in the 1980s exposed abuse and hardships of the relocated children.
 Australia apologised in 2009 for its involvement in the scheme.
-In February 2010 UK Prime Minister Gordon Brown made a formal apology to the families of children who suffered.
+In February 2010, UK Prime Minister Gordon Brown made a formal apology to the families of children who suffered.
 Canadian Immigration Minister Jason Kenney stated in 2009 that Canada would not apologise to child migrants, preferring to "recognize that sad period" in other ways.

 History

 As a labour source

 The practice of sending poor or orphaned children to English and later British colonies, to help alleviate the shortage of labour, began in 1618, with the rounding-up and transportation of one hundred English vagrant children to the Virginia Colony.
 In the 18th century, labour shortages in the overseas colonies also encouraged the transportation of children for work in the Americas, and large numbers of children were forced to migrate, most of them from Scotland.
 This practice continued until it was exposed in 1757, following a civil action against Aberdeen merchants and magistrates for their involvement in the trade.